 \end{lemma}

-The determinant of the submatrix $\vek M[\vek \beta, \vek j]$ can be computed conveniently by with $\gamma_\ell $ as defined in Algorithm~\ref{a1}.
+The determinant of the submatrix $\mat M[\vek i, \vek j]$ can be computed conveniently by with $\gamma_\ell $ as defined in Algorithm~\ref{a1}.

-The maximal-volume principle \cite{goreinov2001} suggests the optimal pivoting strategy is to choose $\vek \beta$ and $\vek j$ so that the determinant of $ \vek M[\vek \beta, \vek j]$ is maximal in modulus among all $k \times k$ submatrices.
-So by (\ref{e1}) maximizing $\gamma_\ell$ is a ``greedy'' strategy which maximizes the gain in each iteration.
+The maximal-volume principle \cite{goreinov2001} suggests that the optimal pivoting strategy is to choose $\vek i$ and $\vek j$ so that the determinant of $ \mat M[\vek i, \vek j]$ is maximal in modulus among all $k \times k$ submatrices.
+So by (\ref{e1}) maximizing $\gamma_\ell$ is a ``greedy'' strategy which maximizes the gain in each step.

 This fully pivoted CA algorithm is of complexity $\C O(kmn)$ which is quadratic in matrix size.
-A linear complexity $\C O(k^2(m+n))$ can be achieved by the partially pivoted CA which searches only submaximal $\gamma_\ell$'s in the pivoted row and column in the previous iteration.
+A linear complexity $\C O(k^2(m+n))$ can be achieved by the partially pivoted CA which searches only submaximal $\gamma_\ell$'s in the last pivoted row and column.
 This generally would sacrifice the accuracy of approximation.